 All of our work is community-based and benefits the livelihoods of the local people.
 We partner with local non-profits and community organizations throughout the implementation of our red panda conservation programs.

-We leverage these community-based organizations to produce greater conservation impacts with our funding.
 We work with one partner in each of our working districts in Nepal; Himali Conservation Forum in Taplejung, Deep Jyoti in Panchthar, and SHAGG in Ilam.